Paul Raphael Montford: Career in Australia

 Sculpting commissions in England were scarce after World War I, so Montford decided to go to Australia in 1923 believing the light would be favourable to sculpture.
 He had difficulty in getting commissions and taught at the Gordon Technical College in Geelong, Victoria, and in July 1924 exhibited at the Geelong Art Gallery.
 When Charles Web Gilbert died in 1925, Montford was asked to complete the design for the memorial at Port Said; but there were difficulties in carrying out the work in Australia, and eventually it was given to Sir Bertram Mackennal in London.
 The winning of the competition for the sculpture for the Shrine of Remembrance at Melbourne gave Montford many years of work.
 He designed and modeled the four groups each 23 feet (7 m) high, and the two tympani each 56 feet (17 m) long and 8 feet (2.4 m) high in the centre.

-Montford was president of the Victorian Artists Society from 1930 to 1932.
-His generally good work as president was occasionally marred by a certain lack of tact.
-Some of Montford's best work about this period included the bronzes, "Water Nymph" and "Peter Pan", now in the Queen Victoria Gardens, Melbourne, and "The Court Favourite" in the Flagstaff Gardens, Melbourne.
+Montford was president of the Victorian Artists Society from 1930 to 1932 and also joined the Sculptors’ Society of Australia 1932-1939.
+His generally good work as president of the VAS was occasionally marred by a certain lack of tact.
+Some of Montford's best work about this period included the bronzes, Water Nymph and Peter Pan, now in the Queen Victoria Gardens, Melbourne, and The Court Favourite in the Flagstaff Gardens, Melbourne.
 Other work includes relief portraits of eight Australian statesmen in the King's Hall, Parliament House, Canberra, and the war memorial for the Australian Club, Sydney.
 He was greatly encouraged and pleased on learning in 1934, that his statue of Adam Lindsay Gordon at Melbourne had been awarded the gold medal of the Royal British Society of Sculptors for the best piece of sculpture of the year.
 Another excellent piece of work is his vigorous statue of John Wesley in front of Wesley Church, Melbourne.
 His George Higinbotham near the treasury is less successful.
 Other examples of Montford's work are the memorials to Carlo Catani (St Kilda), William Benjamin Chaffey (Mildura), Sir Ross Macpherson Smith (Adelaide), Anne Daly, and "Pioneer Women" (Sydney).
-Montford is represented in the National Gallery of Victoria in Melbourne by "Atalanta", the "Spirit of Anzac", and two busts, and he is also represented in the Art Gallery of South Australia in Adelaide.
+Montford is represented in the National Gallery of Victoria in Melbourne by Atalanta, the Spirit of Anzac, and two busts, and he is also represented in the Art Gallery of South Australia in Adelaide.
 He provided a model from which a portrait bust of Socrates was carved for the University of Western Australia by Victor Wager in 1932.

 In 1937 Montford joined Robert Menzies' anti-modernist organisation, the Australian Academy of Art as a foundation member, but died before its first exhibition.